 Congratulations to Sue and Brian of Rawlyn Court.
 Their gardening won a 1st Prize in the Council's annual Residents' Garden Competition!
-Above, they are first on the left at the prize-giving ceremony, for the Rawlyn garden pictured on the right.

-Meanwhile Rawlyn Court

-Residents' Association were busy too, organising their fundraising Table-Top Sale in September (pictured, right).
+Meanwhile, Rawlyn Court Residents' Association were busy too, organising their fundraising Table-Top Sale in September.
 They had a lot of fun as well as raising £166!

-A Winter's Poem

-By resident poet Tony Buddle at Talbot House
+A Winter's Poem by resident poet Tony Buddle at Talbot House

 Winter is now with us again Bringing the snow, frost and rain.
-Summer passed when days were nice

-And now with cold comes the ice.

-Days get short and lights come on

-Now the longer days have gone.

-The weather we will surely beat

-As indoors we turn up the heat.

-As the rain turns ground to mire

-We spend more time by the fire.

-No more picnics in the park

-As we travel about in the dark.

-The warmer days we still remember

-As the year moves into December.

-And Winter has its lighter side

-As we celebrate our Christmas tide.
+Summer passed when days were nice And now with cold comes the ice.
+Days get short and lights come on Now the longer days have gone.
+The weather we will surely beat As indoors we turn up the heat.
+As the rain turns ground to mire We spend more time by the fire.
+No more picnics in the park As we travel about in the dark.
+The warmer days we still remember As the year moves into December.
+And Winter has its lighter side As we celebrate our Christmas tide.